RSachinShetty/scenario-examples/CKA/kubelet-issue/step1/q.md

 <br>

-In `controlplane` node, something problem with `kubelet`, fix that issue
+In `controlplane` node, something problem with `kubelet` configuration files, fix that issue

 You can `ssh controlplane`

+location: /var/lib/kubelet/config.yaml and /etc/kubernetes/kubelet.conf